CityofToronto/bdit_data-sources/volumes/vds/readme.md

 Data quality:
 --There is a suspicious volume of very high speeds reported.
 --There are null speed values which are excluded from total_count.
+--Some detectors appear to report speeds centred around 3kph intervals (ie. 91, 94, 97).
+Multiple 3kph intervals may fall into the same 5kph bin creating some unusual results for these detectors.

 Row count: 6,415,490
 | column_name    | data_type                   | sample              | description   |